h6y3/cis44f-lab-reports/README.md

 **No screenshots found**
 - Verify screenshots are in the correct task directories
 - Check file extensions are supported (.png, .jpg, .jpeg)
+- Use the screenshot organizer to move screenshots from your source directory

+**Screenshot organizer not finding screenshots**
+- Ensure screenshots follow platform naming conventions
+- Check that the source directory is correctly configured
+- Use `--reconfigure` to update the screenshot source directory

 ### Getting Help